EurekaDevSecOps/scan-action/README.md

 ## 🛠️ Usage

-### Example 1 — Local or Independent Scan
+### Example 1 — Local Scans

-Use when you **don’t** want to upload findings to Eureka ASPM — ideal for forks, open-source, or isolated pipelines.
+You can run this scan action entirely locally — it’s free, open source, and always will be.
+Use this option when you **don’t** want to upload findings to Eureka ASPM — ideal for forks, open-source, or isolated pipelines.

 ```yaml
 name: Code Scan